hapijs/hapi/docs/Reference.md

           (the route path with parameters represented by a `'?'` character).
 Note that when using the MongoDB cache strategy, some paths will require manual override as their fingerprint will conflict with MongoDB collection naming rules.
 When setting segment names manually, the segment must begin with `'//'`.
+        - `cache` - the name of the cache connection configured in the ['server.cache` option](#server.config.cache).
+Defaults to the default cache.
         - `privacy` - determines the privacy flag included in client-side caching using the 'Cache-Control' header.
 Values are:
             - `'default'` - no privacy flag.
 This is the default setting.
             - `'public'` - mark the response as suitable for public caching.